ARMmbed/mbed-os-5-docs/docs/porting/target/us_ticker.md

 ### Optimizing the microsecond ticker API

 The generic ticker API uses the `ticker_info_t` structure to determine each hardware counter's frequency and width.
-This then requires run-time calculations to convert between the hardware counter and the 64-bit microsecond count used by the generic API.
+This then requires runtime calculations to convert between the hardware counter and the 64-bit microsecond count used by the generic API.

 In addition to the generic `ticker_info_t`, the target can also provide compile-time information about the microsecond ticker by defining the macros `US_TICKER_PERIOD_NUM`, `US_TICKER_PERIOD_DEN` and `US_TICKER_MASK`.
-If provided, these permit greatly optimized versions of APIs like `wait_us`.
+If provided, these permit greatly optimized versions of APIs such as `wait_us`.
 See the header file for full details.

 ## Testing